gitbutlerapp/gitbutler/DEVELOPMENT.md

 ## Joining the GitButler Team

-If you are interested in joining our small but tightly knit engineering team, we are currenly looking for the following roles:
+If you are interested in joining our small but tightly knit engineering team, we are currently looking for the following roles:

 - [Senior Rust developer](https://gitbutler.homerun.co/senior-rust-developer) (Onsite Berlin)
 - [Senior TypeScript developer](https://gitbutler.homerun.co/senior-typescript-developer) (Onsite Berlin)